Approvals or Permits Issued Key Steps in the Process Submittal Requirements Additional Information Expected Processing

 - Payment types include: Cash, MasterCard, Visa or check made payable to: City of Raleigh.

-- Payments are processed by the Revenue Services Center in person with cash, check, or credit card, or by phone with a credit card.
+- Payments are processed by the Revenue Services Center in person with cash, check, or credit card.
 Development Services can provide the necessary receipt to accompany the petition at time of submittal.
 Petitions with receipt of payment can be submitted via mail or in person to: